GeoDuqueza1939/SDOStoTomasCity/WorkLog.md

 * [ ] Add signatory names
 * [ ] Provide a field/checkbox for withdrawn applications
 * [ ] Add Honor Graduate to eligibilities

+Today, I continued work on the backlogs yesterday and eventually finished them.
+Afterwards, I laid the groundwork for the reimplementation of the DialogEx and the FormEx classes.
+I renamed the reimplementation of the FormEx class as DataFormEx instead of retaining the old name to differentiate it from the Form HTML element better, as it doesn't always use a Form element.

 ## 6/6/2023
 TO DO: